Practical Guide: Work permits in Spain

 Table of Contents

-Building permits are essential for any renovation or construction project in Spain.
-Here's everything you need to know to navigate the process with complete peace of mind.
+Work permits are essential for any renovation or construction project in Spain.
+Here is everything you need to know to navigate this process with confidence.

 The different types of work permits in Spain

-• Licencia de Obra Mayor (Major Works License): Required for work that modifies the structure of the building, such as an extension or complete renovation.
+• Licencia de Obra Mayor (Major Works Permit): Required for works that modify the structure of the building, such as an extension or a complete renovation.
 These works require the intervention of an architect.

-• Licencia de Obra Menor (Minor Works License): For small jobs with no structural impact, such as painting, window replacement or minor repairs.
+• Licencia de Obra Menor (Minor Works Permit): Concerns small works without structural impact, such as painting, replacing windows, or minor repairs.

 • Declaración Responsable (Responsible Declaration): Sufficient for certain minor works.
-The owner declares that the work will comply with standards, allowing work to begin immediately after the declaration has been filed.
+The owner declares that the works will comply with the standards, allowing work to begin immediately after the declaration is filed.

-⚠️ In condominiums, all work requires the prior agreement of all co-owners.
+In a co-ownership, any work requires the prior agreement of all the co-owners.

-Living room makeover: before and after work and decoration by Terreta Reformas.
+Living room transformation: before and after the work and decoration carried out by Terreta Reformas.

 What are the waiting times?